Akuli/jou/doc/compiler_internals/architecture-and-design.md

 For example, `foo.bar` in Jou code can be a class member lookup (`foo` is an instance of [a class](../classes.md)) or an enum lookup (`foo` is [an enum](../enums.md)).
 The parser doesn't know, because it is not aware of imports or other things defined later in the same file.
-Instead, this is determining during type checking.
+Instead, this is determined during type checking.